enzomarx/proxy-dynamic/README.md

 # Dynamic Proxy with Python

-This project implements a dynamic proxy that can handle route requests between different severs and ports. includes a web interface for managing and configuring rules.
+This project implements a dynamic proxy using Python, Docker, and Nginx.
+The proxy can route requests between different servers and ports.
+Includes a web interface for managing and configuring rules.

 ## Features
 - Dynamic routing of requests